MicrosoftDocs/win32/desktop-src/SecCrypto/signertimestampex2.md

-﻿---
+---
-Description: 'Time stamps the specified subject and optionally returns a pointer to a SIGNER\_CONTEXT structure that contains a pointer to a BLOB.
-This function can be used to perform X.509 Public Key Infrastructure, RFC 3161&\#8211;compliant, time stamps.' ms.assetid: 'fb82545b-c00f-44eb-96f4-aa27a125c8d9'
+Description: Time stamps the specified subject and optionally returns a pointer to a SIGNER\_CONTEXT structure that contains a pointer to a BLOB.
+This function can be used to perform X.509 Public Key Infrastructure, RFC 3161&\#8211;compliant, time stamps. ms.assetid: fb82545b-c00f-44eb-96f4-aa27a125c8d9
 title: SignerTimeStampEx2 function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # SignerTimeStampEx2 function